jcurl/RJCP.DLL.Log/apps/DltDump/README.md

 The following features are not implemented

 * Reading FIBEX or ARXML files are not supported
-* Reading PCAP or PCAPNG files are not supported.
+* Reading from UDP network streams
+* Filtering based on the logger time stamp

 ### 4.1.
 Contributing